adityathebe/adityathebe.com/content/Posts/go-build-cache-cleaning/index.md

 - trim.txt

 The trim.txt file stores a Unix timestamp.
 I'm guessing it's the timestamp of the time you run the clean command.

+### Other caches

+In addition to the build cache Go also has a few other caches.

+- `-testcache`
+  expires all the test results cache inside the build cache

+- `-fuzzcache`
+  remove files stored in the Go buildcache for fuzz testing.

+Both of those flags clean caches that are inside the build cache directory.

+- `-modcache`
+  remove the entire module download cache located at `$GOPATH/pkg/`

+All of this information is available with `go help clean`

 ## References